TJAdryan/jekyll_blog/_posts/2025-06-06-DuckDB-Diners-Drives-and-Databases.md

 <p style="font-size:0.9em; margin-top:0.5em; color:#555;"><em>Hoping for an A.</em></p>

+Pandas has been my go-to tool for data manipulation in Python for years.
+So great for me, right?
+End of blog post.
+Except...
 “If the only tool you have is a hammer, you will see every problem as a nail.”
 This dollop of wisdom, often attributed to Maslow, reminds us that the solutions we find are often shaped by the tools we have available.
 I’m not calling Pandas a hammer; it’s an incredible combination of tools that has truly changed how millions of people, myself included, get work done.
 My point is simply this: opening yourself up to different solutions can lead you to achieve different—and hopefully better—results.

 That’s precisely where DuckDB shines.
 I’ve been using it in my own data pipelines to speed up transformations and prep reports for joining with other databases.
 And honestly?
 I know I’m only scratching the surface of its possibilities.
-So, I figured, why not explore it together?
-Maybe you’ll find a new go-to solution for your own data challenges, and perhaps this exploration will prove useful to others too.
+So I thought I would try a few simple jobs with DuckDB, and maybe this exploration will prove useful to others too.

 If you’ve been coding in Python for a while, you’re likely familiar with traditional database solutions like PostgreSQL or SQLite.
 DuckDB stands out from the crowd because it offers **virtually no setup**, delivers **blazing-fast performance**, and can directly pull entire datasets from a **multitude of formats**.